fastapi/fastapi/README.md

 - `FIRST_SUPERUSER_PASSWORD`
 - `POSTGRES_PASSWORD`

+You can (and should) pass these as environment variables from secrets.

+Read the [deployment.md](./deployment.md) docs for more details.

 ### Generate Secret Keys

 Some environment variables in the `.env` file have a default value of `changethis`.